Water & Strategic Programs Manager

 Tamar Estuary and Esk Rivers (TEER) Scientific and Technical Coordintator

 Toni is NRM North’s Tamar Estuary and Esk Rivers (TEER) Program Scientific and Technical Coordinator.
-For the past 11 years, Toni has worked with NRM North monitoring and assessing the regions rivers and wetlands.
+Toni has worked with NRM North monitoring and assessing the region's rivers and wetlands for more than 10 years.
 Through biological, riparian and water quality assessments, data analysis has provided an improved understanding of the character of the region's rivers and wetlands.
 Prior to working with NRM North, Toni worked with Department of Environment, Land, Water and Planning Victoria, in GIS and Natural Resource Management, and Department of Primary Industries, Water and Environment Tasmania.

 NRM North Facilitator & Small Farm Living Coordinator